 The Regional Perinatal Center also offers the only certified genetic counselor in the Permian Basin to support expectant women from preconception planning throughout their pregnancies.
 Our genetic counselor helps both healthcare providers and patients understand the risks associated with birth defects, ultrasound findings, and other hereditary disorders.
 During a genetic counseling session, genetic information, and testing analysis is personalized through a review of family and medical history, and medical information is explained in a manner in which patients can make it meaningful for their lives.
 Information and support are provided throughout the decision-making, testing and result process.

 For more information about the Regional Perinatal Center, please call (432) 582-8757.
-You can also e-mail the Regional Perinatal Center Office Manager, Kimberly Burrows, if you have any questions: [email protected] or the Clinic Manager, April Water’s at [email protected]
+You can also e-mail the Regional Perinatal Center Office: [email protected]